MavericksCG/Slow-Motion-Unity-CSharp/README.md

    ```

    Oh, and also, it's not necessary to only change the intensity, you can also change other properties.
-For eg. here, I change the threshold of my bloom effect when you enter      slow-motion!
+For eg. here, I changed the threshold of my bloom effect when you enter      slow-motion!

    ```